How to reduce stress levels

 In its simplest form, stress can manifest in temporary feelings of frustration and hopelessness, but in its severest form, it can become something a lot more sinister, affecting your work and social life, and even developing into depression.

-Unfortunately, feelings of stress are often inevitable, but the good news is that there are ways in which you can reduce your stress levels before they become too dangerous.
+Unfortunately, feelings of stress are often inevitable, especially with the ever changing times we currently find ourselves in.
+The good news is that there are ways in which you can reduce your stress levels before they become too dangerous.

 Develop a positive mind-set